 - Studio voice actor recordings for Frogger, Lillie, Swampy, etc.

-It pretty much goes without saying that is an impressive haul and it will hopefully go some way to helping fans understand how the 3D action game was put together.
-Kneesap stated on the forums that he plans to make (almost) everything publicly available, with the exception of some sensitive information like personal emails, addresses/phone numbers, and payroll information.
+Needless to say, it's an impressive haul.
+And hopefully, it will go some way to helping fans understand how the 3D action game was originally put together.
+Kneesnap stated on the forums that he plans to make (almost) everything publicly available, with the exception of some sensitive information like personal emails, addresses/phone numbers, and payroll information.
 These redactions will be done with the input of The Oliver Twins who were the original founders of Blitz Games.

 "If you like the kinds of things we do and want to help enable us to continue, consider joining our Patreon.
 A detailed post detailing all of the different costs will be posted soon, after the archiving process is complete.
 (There are still some costs of unknown amount left)"